calebmeyer/vim-mode-plus-macros/README.md

 # Macros for vim mode plus
-This package is still under construction.
+This package is still under construction, but the basic functionality works.
+You can create a single macro and apply it many times.

+Searching with `/` definitely doesn't work yet.

 ## Install
 `apm install vim-mode-plus-macros` at the command line, or `ctrl-,`, click on install, then type vim-mode-plus-macros and click install.

+Make sure you also have vim-mode-plus installed, this package requires it.

 ## Usage
 `q` in normal mode to start recording a macro